 SECTION 5.
-A member may forfeit his membership for non-payment of dues after delinquency for such length of time as is established for said purpose by the Board.
-A member may forfeit his membership for any other just cause at the discretion of the Board of Directors provided that such member is afforded the right to be heard and a review of the inquiry by the Board prior to its final disposition of the matter.
+A member shall forfeit his membership for non-payment of dues after delinquency for such length of time as is established for said purpose by the Board.
+A member shall forfeit his membership for any other just cause at the discretion of the Board of Directors provided that such member is afforded the right to be heard and a review of the inquiry by the Board prior to its final disposition of the matter.

 SECTION 6.
 Any member who has forfeited his membership may be reinstated to membership in the Society pursuant to the By-Laws.

 INITIATION FEES, DUES, INDUCTION

 SECTION 1.
 Each applicant for membership in the Society shall submit with his application an initiation fee in an amount to be determined from time to time by the Board of Directors and which has been ratified by a majority of the members present at a regular or special business meeting.

 SECTION 2.
 The name and pertinent facts concerning the applicant shall be published for consideration by the members.

 SECTION 3.
 After publication and acceptance into membership, the applicant shall be inducted within six months thereafter.
 If the applicant fails to be inducted within six months, the Initiation fee is forfeited and the applicant is then required to submit a new application and initiation fee.
 An exception to this rule may be granted at the sole discretion of the Director of Personnel.